ccalvop/GCP-AssetInventory-Automation/README.md

 ### Step 2: Execute the `gcloud` Asset Export

-You can export different asset types (such as resources, relationships, OS inventory) into a BigQuery table.
-Below are examples for different content types.
+Before exporting assets, ensure you have created a dataset in BigQuery where the data will be stored.
+The export process is based on the `gcloud asset export` command, which allows you to export different asset types into a specified BigQuery table.
+You can export various asset types, such as resources, relationships, and OS inventory.
+Below are examples for exporting different content types to your BigQuery dataset.

 #### Export Resources

 To export resources, you can use the following command for either an organization or a folder.
-It is important to specify --asset-types to filter the types of resources you want to export.
+It is important to specify `--asset-types` to filter the types of resources you want to export.
 If you do not specify `--asset-types`, all resources will be exported.
 For example, if you only want to export instances, you should specify it as follows:

 For Organization:
 ```bash